apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 - A PCollection with one type can have any nested type (e.g. `Union[int, str]`).

-Internally, Beam's typing system makes these annotations compatible with other type hints by removing the outer PCollection container.
+Internally, Beam's typing system makes these annotations compatible with other typehints by removing the outer PCollection container.

 ## PBegin, PDone, None
 Finally, besides PCollection, a valid annotation on the `expand(...)` method of a PTransform is